Polypharmacy is the term used to describe taking a large number of medicines (usually more than five).

 Other things you can do

-- Avoid combination medicines, that is, medications that contain more than one active ingredient, such as cold and cough formulas.
+- Avoid combination medicines, ie, medications that contain more than one active ingredient, such as cold and cough formulas.

-Older people taking lots of medicines (polypharmacy in older people) The Atlas of Healthcare Variation, New Zealand
+Older people taking lots of medicines (polypharmacy in older people) The Atlas of Healthcare Variation, NZ

-- Polypharmacy in primary care: Managing a clinical conundrum BPAC October, 2014
+- Polypharmacy in primary care: Managing a clinical conundrum BPAC, NZ, 2014